edandersen/blazor-desktop-crossplatform-sample/readme.md

 ![docs/blazor-desktop-xplat-water.gif](docs/blazor-desktop-xplat-water.gif)

-To run it open ```/BlazorDesktopTest.sln``` in Visual Studio 2022 Preview 1 with the .NET 6 Preview 5 SDK installed and "Enable Preview .NET SDKs" turned on.
+To run it open ```/BlazorDesktopTest.sln``` in Visual Studio 2022 Preview 3 with the .NET 6 Preview 7 SDK installed and "Enable Preview .NET SDKs" turned on.
 You can then F5 the BlazorDesktopTest and BlazorWinFormsApp projects.

-Updated for .NET 6 Preview 5 and the official ```Microsoft.AspNetCore.Components.WebView``` nuget package on 24th June 2021.
+Updated for .NET 6 Preview 7 and the official ```Microsoft.AspNetCore.Components.WebView``` nuget package on 9th September 2021.

 Contains a snazzy WebGL water demo from https://github.com/evanw/webgl-water.
 No way could I write this!